-You may register to vote in Massachusetts if:
+You may register or pre-register to vote in Massachusetts if:

 If you meet the above requirements, you may register to vote online, by mail, or in-person.
-The deadline to register to vote in any election or regular town meeting is twenty (20) days prior to the date of the election or meeting.
+The deadline to register to vote in any election or regular town meeting is ten (10) days prior to the date of the election or meeting.

 In order to register to vote online, you must have a signature on file with the Registry of Motor Vehicles.
 If you currently have a Massachusetts driver's license or state ID card, you may use the online voter registration application to register, update your address, or change your party affiliation.
 Voter registration forms submitted online must be submitted by midnight on the date of the voter registration deadline.